SS El Grillo

-The SS El Grillo was a British oil tanker sunk without casualties by a German air attack at Seyðisfjörður, Iceland on 10 February 1944.
+SS El Grillo was a British oil tanker sunk without casualties by a German air attack at Seyðisfjörður, Iceland on 10 February 1944.

 Iceland, which remained neutral during World War II, had been occupied by Britain in May 1940 and, in April 1941, by the United States.

 "El Grillo" is Spanish for "The Cricket".

 History

-The steam ship SS El Grillo was built in 1922 at Armstrong W. G. & Whitworth Co.
+The steam ship El Grillo was built in 1922 at Armstrong W. G. & Whitworth Co.
 Ltd., Newcastle-Upon-Tyne and operated by The Bowring Steamship Co., based at Liverpool.

 On 10 February 1944, the ship was at anchor at Seyðisfjörður, carrying a cargo of bunker oil.
 The ship was armed, being a Defensively Equipped Merchant Vessel, and carried anti-aircraft guns and depth charges.

-While at anchor, the ship was attacked by three German Focke-Wulf Fw 200 Condors from the I./KG 40, stationed in occupied Norway, and heavily damaged.
+While at anchor, the ship was attacked by three German Focke-Wulf Fw 200 "Condor"s from the I./KG 40, stationed in occupied Norway, and heavily damaged.
 The captain of El Grillo decided to scuttle the ship to prevent it and other ships at Seyðisfjörður from becoming more of a target.